 Build with in-house resources

-High – Classic software development risks – all assumed by the Federal Reserve.
+High – Classic software development risks – all assumed by your organization.

 Some alternatives may become more attractive after considering these risks.
 Select the most promising alternatives for the cost benefit analysis.

 Revise and refine each alternative using the market research information (and the RFI, if done).
 Earlier assumptions about some of the alternatives may prove false considering new information and some alternatives may look stronger after further consideration.
 “Weed out” the weak alternatives and document the reasons for removing them from further consideration.

 The Cost Benefit Analysis